chronicleworks/chronicle/docs/querying_provenance.md

 ```

-#### forEntity
+#### EntityIdOrExternal

-A list of EntityIDs to filter activities by - leaving this empty will return all
+A list of EntityIDs or externalIds to filter activities by - leaving this empty
-activity types.
+will return all activity types.

 #### from